CATcher:

 use a feature-bug-trimming

 branch as the target branch we all merge into.
-However, I noticed that when we created PRs / merged PRs to that feature branch, there are no github workflows/actions being run.
-As this puts us at the risk of failing tests without knowing, I spent some time to learn how github workflows/actions are being triggered, summarised as follows:
+However, I noticed that when we created PRs / merged PRs to that feature branch (see this issue for more details), there are no github workflows/actions being run.
+This puts us at the risk of failing tests without knowing, I spent some time to learn how github workflows/actions are being triggered.

 on: